 Scientists of any nationality holding a PhD, ScD, MD, DVM, or DrPH degree or equivalent are eligible to apply; they can reside in the US or elsewhere.
-At the time of application the candidate should have two to seven years of research experience after obtaining the highest degree and must be in an assistant professor or equivalent position at an academic or research institution.
-Evidence that the candidate's institution is prepared to make a tangible commitment to helping the awardee become established as an independent investigator is required as part of the application.
+At the time of application, the candidate should have two to seven years of research experience after obtaining the highest degree and must be in an assistant professor or equivalent position at an academic or research institution.
+Evidence that the candidate's institution is prepared to make a tangible commitment to helping him/her become established as an independent investigator is required as part of the application.
 Candidates should possess outstanding research potential.
 Evidence of this potential, in the form of written letters of support and the candidate's publication record, is an essential part of the application materials and will be valued equally with the scientific proposal.

 Please note that an applicant who does not meet all eligibility requirements will not be considered for this award.
 HEI will not review applications from individuals with more than seven years research experience after obtaining the highest degree.
 However, time spent on non-research activities since obtaining the highest degree, such as medical residencies without a research component, or maternity or paternity leave, may be excluded.
 Candidates outside the U.S. are advised to contact HEI with questions if their country does not have a direct equivalent to the assistant professor title.
-All prospective applicants are required to contact Dr. Annemoon van Erp (avanerp@healtheffects.org, +1-617-488-2346) to verify their eligibility before applying.
-Candidates can apply to this award twice in their career.
+All prospective applicants are required to contact Dr. Dan Crouse (dcrouse@healtheffects.org) to verify their eligibility before applying.
+Candidates can apply to this award twice in their career (note that HEI counts only invited full applications towards this limit).